oracle-livelabs/apex/apex-professional-hol5/2-adding-pages-shopping-cart.md

 ## Task 7: Add Cards Region for Product Details

-This region allows users to review the details of the product, such as brand, price, description, and more.
+This region allows users to review the product details, such as brand, price, description, and more.

-1. In the new modal page created, navigate to the **Gallery Menu**.
+1. Once the new modal page is created, navigate to the **Gallery Menu**.

 2. Drag a **Cards** region and drop it to the Content Body section.